arshad-yaseen/ts-import-resolver/README.md

 #### Returns

 - `string | null` - The absolute path to the imported module if found, or `null` if it couldn't be resolved or is from node_modules.

-## How It Works

-This library uses TypeScript's built-in module resolution system to resolve import paths.
-It parses your tsconfig.json configuration and uses TypeScript's APIs to accurately resolve imports according to your project's configuration.

 ## License